What is Glaucoma?

 There are two broad classes of glaucoma:

 - Acute glaucoma causes severe, sudden eye redness,

-By the time glaucoma causes any visual problems, there is already severe damage to your optic nerve.
+By the time glaucoma causes any visual problems, there is already severe and advanced damage to the optic nerve.
 That is why regular eye check-ups are so

 Your eye doctor may be the only person who can tell you if you have glaucoma.
 He or she can do so in the following ways:

-- By checking your eyeball pressure
+- By checking your eyeball pressure.

-- By examining the appearance of your optic nerve
+- By examining the appearance of your optic nerve.

-- By using a computer to test your visual field
+- By using a computer to test your visual field.

-- By using high resolution imaging of the optic nerve
+- By using high resolution imaging of the optic nerve.

-How will my eye doctor treat my glaucoma?
+How will my eye doctor treat my Glaucoma?

 Once diagnosed, a patient requires strict follow-up with his eye doctor for the rest of his life.
-Your eye specialist will usually focus treatment on lowering your eyeball pressure, by one or more of the following methods:
+Your eye specialist will usually focus treatment on lowering your eyeball pressure by one or more of the following methods:

-How can I prevent glaucoma?
+How can I Prevent Glaucoma?

 Unfortunately, glaucoma is not a preventable disease.
 The best way to combat it is to detect it early.
 You can do this by going for regular eye checks, especially if you belong to one of the following groups:

-- Someone in your family already has glaucoma
+- Someone in your family already has glaucoma.

-- You have diabetes or high blood pressure
+- You have diabetes or high blood pressure.

-- You are very short-sighted or long-sighted
+- You are very short-sighted or long-sighted.